rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

 - Feature description:
   Enhancements;
   Power Enhancements, Add INT to STR Checks
+  Arcane Recharge
+  Starting at 3rd level, during the course of a short rest, you can recover expended spell slots of a combined level equal to your Intelligence modifier.
+After you do, you must complete a long rest before you can use this feature again.
+  At 11th level, you can use this feature to cause one Infused item or magic item you touch to regain any Charges it would normally regain at dawn, in place of regaining spell slots.
  # Level 4
 ### Class: Artificer
 - Hit Dice: 4d8